-In the presence of breathing anisotropy (of arbitrary strength) in the nearest-neighbor Heisenberg antiferromagnet, we find that for both S = 1/2 [Sec.
+In the presence of breathing anisotropy (of arbitrary strength) in the nearest-neighbor Heisenberg antiferromagnet, we find that, for both S = 1/2 [Sec.
 III B 2] and S = 1 [Sec.
 III C 2], the quantum paramagnetic nature of the ground state remains intact [Fig. 11].
-The reciprocal space spin susceptibility profile is still characterized by bowties and the associated "rounded" pinch points whose width is found to remain essentially unchanged from the isotropic point down to the strongly anisotropic limit [Fig. 12].
-Our results thus point to the presence of an enlarged region in parameter space over which the low-temperature physics is approximately governed by the ice-rules.
+The reciprocal space spin susceptibility profile is still characterized by bow ties and the associated "rounded" pinch points, whose width is found to remain essentially unchanged from the isotropic point down to the strongly anisotropic limit [Fig. 12].
+Our results thus point to the presence of an enlarged region in parameter space over which the low-temperature physics is approximately governed by the ice rules.

 For the nearest-neighbor isotropic Heisenberg antiferromagnetic model with spin S > 1 [Sec.
-III D], we find that for S = 3/2 and beyond long-range dipolar magnetic order finally sets in [see Fig. 13 and Fig. 25].
-We would like to mention that for finite S values studied in our manuscript, the correct balance between leading 1/Sterms and subleading contributions is already incorporated in the PFFRG [see Sec.
+III D], we find that for S = 3/2 and beyond long-range dipolar magnetic order finally sets in [see Figs. 13 and 25].
+We mention that, for the finite S values studied in our manuscript, the correct balance between leading 1/S terms and subleading contributions is already incorporated in the PFFRG [see Sec.
 II A].
-However, with increasing S, the PFFRG becomes numerically more challenging (and also more sensitive to errors) because it becomes progressively difficult to account for the proper interplay between (large) leading 1/S and (much smaller but still important) subleading terms in our numerical algorithm.
-For this reason we only applied the PFFRG to 'moderate' spin magnitudes smaller than eight and use plain RPA in the infinite S limit [see Appendix A].
-Therefore, we are unable to unambiguously address the question of the nature of the ground state (presence or absence of long-range magnetic order) in the large-Snearest-neighbor quantum Heisenberg antiferromagnet.
+However, with increasing S, the PFFRG becomes numerically more challenging (and also more sensitive to errors), because it becomes progressively difficult to account for the proper interplay between (large) leading 1/S and (much smaller but still important) subleading terms in our numerical algorithm.
+For this reason, we applied the PFFRG only to moderate spin magnitudes smaller than eight and use plain RPA in the infinite S limit [see Appendix A].
+Therefore, we are unable to unambiguously address the question of the nature of the ground state (presence or absence of long-range magnetic order) in the large-S nearest-neighbor quantum Heisenberg antiferromagnet.